Melo-Professional/Mouse-Wheel-to-Voicemeeter/README.md

 Voicemeeter

 The initial Voicemeeter version has one virtual inputs, then taskbar will have a single whole area from where you can scroll wheel mouse to control audio volume.
-So you can control it's volume from anywhere in taskbar.
+So you can control its volume from anywhere in taskbar.

 Voicemeeter Banana